RogerLab/Eukfinder/Building_custom_DB/README.md

 Plast, a protein sequence alignment tool, requires a custom database when users need tailored reference sets of protein sequences.
 A Plast database typically consists of:

 - A **FASTA file** containing all protein sequences of interest.
-- A **mapping file** that associates each sequence with its corresponding taxonomic identifier and superkingdom (Archaea, Bacteria, Eukaryota, Viruses).
+- A **mapping file** that associates each sequence with its corresponding taxonomic identifier or another reference ID.

 By constructing a custom Plast database, you can focus searches on specific taxa or refine the reference set to suit your research objectives.